moulik31/Sorting_Algo_Visualizer/README.md

-# This is Visualizer for normal sorting algorithms built using HTML, CSS, JS and Bootstrap
+# This is Visualizer for sorting algorithms built using HTML, CSS, JS and Bootstrap

-### This is Visualizer for normal sorting algorithms built using HTML, CSS, JS and Bootstrap
+We can click on new array button to generate a random array and select the desired size of the array and the speed of sorting from the sliders on the top right.
+Then by clicking on the desired sorting algorithm, the sorting process starts.

 ### The following sorts are visualized:
 - Bubble Sort
 - Selection Sort